-Puzzle Jug, Buttons, Soil Hill Pottery, Halifax, Yorkshire, England, Late 19th Century
+Puzzle Jug, Isaac Button, Soil Hill Pottery, Halifax, Yorkshire, England, 1950s

 Description

-A rare and splendid traditional Halifax puzzle jug from the historic West Riding of Yorkshire, complete with the legend “From Mother Earth I claim my birth, I am made a joke for man.
+A rare and splendid traditional Isaac Button puzzle jug made at the historic Soil Hill Pottery, Ogden in the West Riding of Yorkshire, complete with the legend “From Mother Earth I claim my birth, I am made a joke for man.
 Now I’m here, filled with good cheer, come taste me if you can”.

 After the making and construction of these time-consuming pots, which required a skilled pair of hands and was carried out in stages, the puzzle jug, here with its five spouts was immersed in liquid white clay (slip).
 When this coat of slip had stiffened, the traditional pottery verse would be scratched into the surface, exposing the contrasting red clay underneath, a technique known as sgraffito.
 When all these processes were finished, the pot would be carefully dried, immersed in a highly-fluxing raw lead and clay glaze then once-fired in a large kiln, taking several days to fire and cool, the whole process taking several weeks.